rschristopher/ischristtrue.com/src/truth.md

-Even the strong rationalists with their weapons of reason and empiricism, will shrink in their seats when confronted with an actual question of merit.
+Even the strong rationalists with their weapons of reason and empiricism, will shrink in their seats when confronted with a fundamental question.
 A young student may go to such
  *experts* of philosophy
  (those proclaimed lovers of wisdom) looking for answers to the fundamental questions of life;
- and instead they will get nothing but a history of ideas.
+ and instead they will get nothing but a history of anti-Christian ideas.
 Here, young seeker,
  here is a list of ideas
  that show how complicated